Gurki-gtb/elist_analysis/README.md

 ## Loyalty Program Performance
 - Initial adoption for the loyalty program was very slow, generating just $0.4M in 2019.
-- However, in the following years the loyalty program picks up speed and grows from 2,005 in 2019 to 11,107 in 2022 while non-loyalty order count declined.
+- However, in the following years the loyalty program picks up speed and grows from 2,005 members in 2019 to 11,107 in 2022 while non-loyalty order count declined.
 As of 2022 the loyalty program's AOV has increased by 18% and has generated $2.7M dollars in revenue.
 - It was able to hold onto and sustain growth from the pandemic boom and shows strong signs of long-term growth despite its slow start.

 ## Apple Product Health